NASA-Planetary-Science/sbmt-client/misc/server/sbmt/hayabusa2/content/index.md

 ---
-title: Small Body Mapping Tool - Hayabusa2 Mission
+title: Small Body Mapping Tool (Hayabusa2 Version)
 ---

 ## Download

 Latest version: VERSIONXXXXXX

-The SBMT Hayabusa2 Release is currently available for Mac, Windows, and Linux systems.
+The SBMT Hayabusa2 Version is currently available for Mac, Windows, and Linux systems.
 It is distributed as a self-contained zip file.

 To install the SBMT, download the file appropriate for your operating system, navigate to the sbmt folder, and run the "runsbmt" program.